Akram-Ibrahim/akram-ibrahim.github.io/_pages/about.md

   - /about.html
 ---

-<span style="color: maroon; font-size: smaller;">I'm planning to graduate in Spring 2025 and am looking for full-time opportunities.
-Reach out to me if you have any relevant positions!</span>
+<span style="color: maroon; font-size: smaller;"><strong>I'm planning to graduate in Spring 2025 and am looking for full-time opportunities.
+Reach out to me if you have any relevant positions!</strong></span>

 I am currently a Ph.D. candidate in the Department of Physics at the University of Maryland Baltimore County (UMBC), working on computational materials science under the supervision of [Dr. Can Ataca](https://physics.umbc.edu/people/faculty/ataca/).
 I obtained my M.S. in Physics from UMBC in 2021.
 I also earned my Bachelor's in Mechanical Power Engineering (focusing on Thermal Engines, Fluid/Gas Dynamics) from Menoufia University in Egypt in 2016.